GigaHierz/carbon-retirement-on-celo/README.md

 - [Toucan SDK](https://github.com/ToucanProtocol/toucan-sdk)

 Okay.
 What will learn in this tutorial in detail?
-So, the first step will be to get some Nature Carbon Tonnes (NCTs).
-These are carbon pool tokens, and we can get them at a decentralized exchange (DEX) like [Ubeswap](https://ubeswap.org).
-Then we will redeem them for TCO2s which are tokenized carbon credits and are one-to-one linked to a credit issued by a conventional registry, and has its unique attributes (like project, vintage or methodology) attached.
-These tokens can then be retired, and you can receive a certificate to proof the retirement.
-In the end we will also learn how to get all data related to tokens and retirements through query the [subgraph](https://thegraph.com/hosted-service/subgraph/toucanprotocol/alfajores).
+We will use Celo-composer to quikstart a web3 frontend-dApp, install the Toucan SDK.
+Then we will get some Nature Carbon Tonnes (NCTs).
+We can get them at a decentralized exchange (DEX) like [Ubeswap](https://ubeswap.org).
+Then we will redeem them for TCO2s (which are tokenized carbon credits and are one-to-one linked to a credit issued by a conventional registry, and has its unique attributes (like project, vintage or methodology) attached.
+These tokens can then be retired, and you can receive a certificate to proof the retirement).
+In the end we will also learn how to get all data related to tokens and retirements through querying the [subgraph](https://thegraph.com/hosted-service/subgraph/toucanprotocol/alfajores).

 By the end of this tutorial, you will know